Character & Leadership

 Developing important life and leadership skills

-Character and leadership skills are developed as students work their way through fourteen group studies (GSNC) and seven customized individual learning units (PACE).
-During this time students participate in about 3-4 hours of classroom study every day.
+Character and leadership skills are developed as clients work their way through fourteen group studies (GSNC) and seven customized individual learning units (PACE).
+During this time clients participate in about 3-4 hours of classroom study every day.

 Group Studies for New Christians (GSNC)

 Group Studies for New Christians is composed of 14 learning units.
 Each unit takes about 3 weeks to complete.

 - Anger and Personal Rights